-The guidance goes on to state that it is unlikely a person will be refused for a a single conviction resulting on a non-custodial sentence outside the relevant timeframe in other parts of the general grounds for refusal but that the the greater the number of cautions, warnings, discharges and admonishments on a person’s record, the more likely it is the person will be refused under this paragraph.
+The guidance goes on to state that it is unlikely a person will be refused for a single conviction resulting in a non-custodial sentence outside the relevant timeframe in other parts of the general grounds for refusal but that the greater the number of cautions, warnings, discharges and admonishments on a person’s record, the more likely it is the person will be refused under this paragraph.

 Much of the guidance is redacted, meaning that it is not known what other criteria are applied.
 The guidance does have specific sections, though, on:

 - low level criminality (e.g. caution, warnings, conditional discharge etc.), when numerous in number

 - association with known criminals, looking at the extension of the connections and the impact of the activities of these known criminals

 - involvement with gangs, including how senior an individual is in that gang

 - pending prosecutions (in this case, the Secretary of State may decide to put the application on hold until the outcome of the prosecution)

 - public order risks (including if an individual previously made speeches including violence or which brought other persons to commit offences)